 Are domain prices going up in 2026?

 For the kinds of names in the table above (short single-word .coms, category-defining .ais, established brandables) yes, visibly.
-The single-word .com floor is steady or rising, and the .ai ceiling has just been redrawn.
+The single-word .com floor is steady or rising, and the record for the biggest sale ever has just been redrawn.
 For longer or weaker names, the market is largely unchanged.
 The headline trend masks a more nuanced reality, which is roughly what you would expect of any aftermarket: scarcity holds price, abundance does not.

 Where are these sales actually happening?